Cornwall (federal electoral district)

 Cornwall was a federal electoral district represented in the House of Commons of Canada from 1867 to 1882.
 It was located in the province of Ontario.
-It was created by the British North America Act of 1867.
+It was created by the British North America Act 1867.
 It consisted of the Town of Cornwall and the Township of Cornwall.

 The electoral district was abolished in 1882 when it was merged into Cornwall and Stormont riding.

+Members of Parliament

+This riding elected the following members of Parliament: